-You can import Tags to a individual folder or under the Tags tab.
-To import Tags under the Tags tab, you can click the Tags tab or the empty space at the bottom of the Tag Browser below all your Tags.
-When importing Tags, you need to tell Ignition how to handle duplicate Tags.
-If any of the Tags being imported already exist in the folder you specify, Ignition can abort the import, overwrite the Tags, rename them, ignore them, or merge them.
+You can import tags to an individual folder or under the Tags tab.
+To import tags under the Tags tab, you can click the Tags tab or the empty space at the bottom of the Tag Browser below all your tags.
+When importing tags, you need to tell Ignition how to handle duplicate tags.
+If any of the tags being imported already exist in the folder you specify, Ignition can abort the import, overwrite the tags, rename them, ignore them, or merge them.
 This is called a collision policy.

 Collision Policy Options Table